How Long Can You Be Delinquent on Your Property Taxes in Texas?

 How Long Can You Go Without Paying Your Property Taxes Before Foreclosure?

+Once the tax assessor decides to pursue foreclosure, you will be given a written notice of the sale.
 A Notice of Tax Sale must be delivered before a tax sale and is typically delivered personally or in the mail.
 It will include the sale date, time, and location of the sale in accordance with Chapter 34 of the Texas Property Tax Code.
 The notice is also published in a newspaper or posted publicly if there is no newspaper in your county.

 While property owners can redeem their properties at any time up to two years after the deed is filed in county records, no property owner wants to go through the hassle of foreclosure.
 By paying off the judgment before the sale, you can cure the delinquency and stop the tax foreclosure.
 Clearing your delinquency will release the tax lien from your property and stop the foreclosure process, as outlined in the Texas Tax Code (§ 33.53.)